SruthiKorembathe/CICDImplementation/Template-REST-API.md

 The endpoint documentation has technical details for you as the consumer of the API, and also additional information:
 - What is the delivery status of an endpoint?
 Can I use this now?
 - What side effects or complications might impact me?

+> [!NOTE]
+> When you inspect the markdown for this template, you'll spot ` ```javascript `
+> code fences.
+> Technically the code blocks are JSON, however Javascript supports inline
+> comments for documentation.

 ### Endpoints are marked for their status